AlzhanNurtaza/Qlik-Sense-Dynamic-Table-Card/README.md

 3. bower install
 4. gulp

-All distr files save in folder "distr"
+All distr files will be saved in folder "distr"